Ida Dalser: Persecution and death

 In 1917, Mussolini came back from the war.
-His political career accelerated, and in 1919 he went on to found the Fasci italiani di combattimento.
+His political career accelerated, and in 1919, he went on to found the Fasci italiani di combattimento.
 In 1921, it became the National Fascist Party, and in the same year, he was also elected to the Chamber of Deputies.

 With the 1922 March on Rome, Mussolini seized power and became a dictator who was officially recognised by the reigning House of Savoy.

 Once Mussolini was in power, Ida Dalser and her son were placed under surveillance by the police, and paper evidence of their relationship was tracked down to be destroyed by government agents.
 She persisted in continuing to claim her role as the dictator's wife and even publicly denounced Mussolini as a traitor.
 She said that during his years in Milan, he had accepted a bribe from the French government, in exchange for political campaigning in support of the involvement of neutral Italy in the war on the side of France.

 Eventually, she was transferred to the island of San Clemente in Venice, where she died in 1937.
-The cause of death was officially given as a "brain hemorrhage".
+The cause of her death was officially given as a "brain hemorrhage".

 Fate of Benito Albino

 Benito Albino Mussolini was abducted by government agents and was told that his mother was dead.
 In 1931, he was adopted as an orphan at 15 by the fascist ex-police chief of Sopramonte.
 Initially educated at a Barnabite college in Moncalieri, he enrolled in the Italian Royal Navy and always remained under close surveillance by the fascist government.
-Nevertheless, he persisted in stating that Benito Mussolini was his father and was eventually forcibly interned in an asylum in Mombello, Province of Milan, where he died on 26 August 1942 after repeated coma-inducing injections, at 26.
-Ida and Benito were officially described as “a danger to themselves and others” but hospital records show that both were lucid.
+Nevertheless, he persisted in stating that Benito Mussolini was his father and eventually, he was forcibly interned in an asylum in Mombello, Province of Milan, where he died on 26 August 1942 after he was repeatedly given coma-inducing injections, at the age of 26.
+Ida and Benito were officially described as “a danger to themselves and others” but hospital records show that both of them were lucid.